skramm/homog2d/docs/homog2d_manual.md

 The member function `buildFrom4Points()` accepts as third argument an `int`, 0 means using Opencv, 1 means using Eigen.

-## 6 - Computation of intersection points
+## 6 - Intersections and enclosings determination
 <a name="inter"></a>

 This library has a homogeneous API for all intersections between the provided geometrical primitives.